spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/tutorials-and-howtos/how-to-send-request-in-data-exchange-api.md

   - /docs/pbc/all/data-exchange/202311.0/tutorials-and-howtoes/how-to-send-request-in-data-exchange-api.html
 ---

 This document describes how to send interact with databases using the Data Exchange API.
 The Data Exchange API lets you configure endpoints to interact with any database tables.
-In this document, we are using the `/dynamic-data/countries` to interact with the `spy_country` table as an example.
+In this document, we are using the `/dynamic-data/countries` to interact with the `spy_country` and `spy_tax_rate` tables as an example.

 ## Prerequisites